fdemir/havlu/README.md

 # havlu

 Havlu lets you focus on the frontend by making it effortless to have a custom REST.
-You give the JSON, it gives you the REST.
+You give the JSON, it gives you the REST API.
 Fast, easy, and reliable.
 You can self-host it, easily deploy it to somewhere, or use it as a Docker container.

 One of the amazing things about havlu is that it can create a custom REST API with a model that you already have.